finnp/ciabatta/readme.md

 # ciabatta

-A tool for initialising CI tools for your (Open Source / GitHu) project.
+A tool for initialising CI tools for your (Open Source / GitHub) project.

 ## ciabatta badge